 Finding your way around strange places, quick currency conversions at a local market stall and sharing your excitement with family and friends on social media, your phone rocks as a travel buddy.

-But even with a Global Roaming SIM, your phone can be a real data hog - so here are some quick practical tips on how to minimise data use while you travel:
+But even with a International Roaming Add-on, your phone can be a real data hog - so here are some quick practical tips on how to minimise data use while you travel:

 It’s tempting to just say “I'll just use a WiFi hotspot at a local cafe”.
 But the risk of having your personal data stolen is a lot higher than you think.
 According to InfoSec, one in 5 people travelling abroad will be robbed of their data, including 3 in 10 senior business managers.